FindoraNetwork/findora-wiki/docs/dapp/04-wallet.md

 ## Internal Transfer

-Within the Findora Wallet, you can perform what we call Internal Transfer.
-This is essentially our mechanism for swapping your `Native FRA` assets to `EVM-Compatible FRA` assets.
-As powerful as `Native FRA` is, `EVM-compatible FRA` tokens is best suited for paying gas fees, dApp development and other transactions on the Ethereum blockchain.
-The Native and EVM-Compatible FRA types are tokens of the chain and swapping between them happens on a 1:1 basis using the `burn-mint` function.
+Within the Findora Wallet, you can perform an Internal Transfer.
+This is our mechanism for swapping `Native FRA` assets to `EVM-Compatible FRA` assets. `EVM-compatible FRA` tokens are best suited for dApp development and transactions on the Findora EVM.
+The Native and EVM-Compatible FRA tokens are swapped in a 1:1 ratio using a `burn-mint` function.

 ### Swap from Native FRA to EVM-Compatible FRA Assets